Setting Up Panopticon Real Time on Linux

 - Start Tomcat to deploy the panopticon.war file.

 The server initializes the AppData directory with an empty content repository and empty subdirectories for other types of data.
-The Panopticon.properties file is created with the default server properties.
+It also creates configuration files with default values.
+You typically need to edit some of these before the server can be used, e.g., configure authentication.

 - Specify the license type that will be used.
 Use any of the following license types: